What is The Full Form of EMI and Its Meaning in Banking

 08 February 2024

-What is the full form of EMI and its role in banking?
+What is the full form of EMI and its meaning?

-EMI (full form: Equated Monthly Instalment) is fixed payment amount made by a borrower to a lender at a particular date each month.
+EMI full form is equated monthly instalment and it is a fixed payment amount made by a borrower to a lender at a particular date each month.
 EMIs are used to pay off both the interest and the principal amount of a loan, ensuring that the total debt is paid off over a certain period of time.

 In banking, EMI plays a crucial role as it provides customers with a clear and manageable repayment structure.
 This helps borrowers plan their monthly expenses effectively.
 Moreover, timely EMI payments can also improve the borrower’s credit score.